cronical/budget_dance/docs/report_configs.md

 This report can be run once for all actual year periods.
 It provides transfers in/out of the investment accounts.

-Source accounts: All Bank (except Passthru:Pass-IRA-VEC-ML), All Credit Card + certain categories Target accounts: All Investment
+Source accounts: All Bank (except any accounts that acts as a passthru account to handle separate dividend and dividend reinvested transactions), All Credit Card + certain categories
+Target accounts: All Investment

-The account Passthru:Pass-IRA-VEC-ML is used to support the strange way the broker handles re-investments.
+A account passthru account may be used to support the strange way the broker handles re-investments.
 It has to be excluded from true transfers.

-The category I:Untaxed Income:Inherit is used to capture the original income that funded the inherited IRA.

 ### Certain categories